Skip to main content

 What is The Developer Menu

-When running a development version of a React Native app, you can access a special Developer Menu by either shaking your device (if you're running the app on the device instead of simular) or by using the following keyboard shortcuts:
+When running a development version of a React Native app, you can access a special Developer Menu by either shaking your device (if you're running the app on the device instead of simulator) or by using the following keyboard shortcuts:

 • iOS Cmd ⌘ + D